rust-lang/rust-wiki-backup/Doc-Memory,-modes,-and-mutation.md

 Rust currently supports parameter-passing modes.
 There are five or six of them: `+`, `-`, `++`, `&`, `&&`, and one that you get if you don't write any funny symbols.
 What do they mean?
 It is a mystery.

 ## Regions
-A region is a space in memory with a shared lifetime.
-That is, everything gets deallocated together.
+A region is basically a name for a lifetime of some data.
+Regions are used to ensure that data outlives any references to it.

 # Data/types
 ## Boxes: `@`